 |Inform the shopper that the payment was successful.|

 |Refused||The payment was refused.||Ask the shopper to try the payment again using a different payment method.|

 The ACH network is unable to provide real-time authorizations.
 This means that a payment can be reversed because of insufficient funds after the payment is authorized.
+Business-to-business transactions can be reversed if your customer's business account doesn't have Adyen's ACH Company ID in their allowlist.
 Also, customers can ask for a refund up to 60 days after the payment is settled to your account.

 Test and go live